learnlatex/learnlatex.github.io/en/lesson-1.md

 ---
-What is LaTeX and how does it work?
+title: What is LaTeX and how does it work?
 ---

 The word "LaTeX" actually consists of two components, "La" and "TeX".
 In the following we will briefly describe where they come from.